 This alarming statistic likely contributes to the rate of infection and deaths among New York nursing home residents — and raises more concerns about Cuomo’s nursing home data reports.

 Uncertainty in New York as Nursing Homes Receive Vaccines

 Governor Cuomo’s nursing homes data controversy is still unfolding, even as residents throughout the country start to get the coronavirus vaccine.
 Several lawmakers have called for the impeachment of Cuomo or even for his resignation.
 In addition, the Federal Bureau of Investigation (FBI) has begun a study into Cuomo’s actions.

 Still, this will not bring back the thousands of nursing home residents who died due to the coronavirus.
 Had some nursing homes done more early on, this death rate may have been lower.

-The Nursing Home Abuse Justice team understands the toll that the virus has taken on so many families.
-Today, we stand ready to help victims of nursing home abuse and neglect pursue justice and peace of mind.
+The Nursing Home Abuse Justice team understands the toll that the virus has taken on so many families and hopes that the threat of the pandemic will subside.